 The Financial Aid Office will request loan funds from the Department of Education during week three of each term for all students meeting SAP and having all required documents on file.
 Students who have not met SAP for two consecutive terms will be placed Probation thereby losing eligibility to receive federal funds.
 Please refer to the Catalog for the full SAP policy.
 Students must be meeting Satisfactory Academic Progress (SAP) in order to be considered eligible for federal student loans.
 Students who are not meeting SAP may be placed on financial aid Warning and possibly Probation losing eligibility to receive federal funds.
 Please refer to the SAP policy for full details.

 Financial Aid During an Academic Hiatus (AH)

 Students who are approved for an Academic Hiatus (AH) may have to begin making their student loan payments while on AH.
-Students should refer to the AH Policy for further information about financial aid during an AH.
+Students should refer to the AH Policy located in the Catalog for further information about financial aid during an AH.

 Financial Aid Refund Policy